liwinkler0/PHYS200_lab/Lab04/LAB04_A.md

 Here are some ideas:

-1. Compare the predictions of your VPython code to simulations you find online of rocket flights.
-For example, NASA makes freely available a code called "RocketModeller".
-There is also educational code called Winroc that is freeware.
-2. Many rockets eject a parachute at the top of the trajectory.
+1. Many rockets eject a parachute at the top of the trajectory.
 To model this in your code, you will need to change the coefficient of friction at the top of the trajectory.
 See if you can model a parachute and interpret the results.